THUNDER BAY – Wild Fire Update – Heading into the weekend, smoke from western Canadian wild fires is making its way into Northwestern Ontario.

 Reconnaissance flights continue across the Northwest Region to observe fires in the north.
 These flights provide updates on fire behaviour and are useful when planning values protection in the far north.
+Nipigon District Fire Number 23 has grown in size and is now 4670 hectares.
 Sprinkler units are now set-up on values in close proximity to monitored fires in the far north.
-Values protection units are being set-up in the vicinity of Nipigon District Fire Number 31 today.

 Out of Province

-Ontario is supporting firefighting efforts in the Northwest Territories, Alberta, the Yukon, Parks Canada and Saskatchewan.
-We currently have 127 personnel deployed out of province.
+Ontario is supporting firefighting efforts in the Northwest Territories, Alberta, Parks Canada and Saskatchewan.
+We currently have 125 personnel deployed out of province.
 These include FireRanger Crews, Agency Representative, Strike Team Leaders, and Ignition Specialists.
 Ontario is also supplying Parks Canada, Saskatchewan and Alberta with firefighting equipment to aid in suppression efforts.

 The Aviation, Forest Fire and Emergency Services program is reminding people that they are responsible for safe outdoor fire management and must follow guidelines set out in the Forest Fires Prevention Act of Ontario including no day burning of brush or grass fires.
 Campfires are to be tended at all times and put out before leaving.